http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 Hence, the Arab Spring of 2011 and the accession to power of Islamists via the ballot box across the Middle East.
 Hence, the unwinnable war against the Afghan people, that brought empire to its knees in fateful 2011, even as the slaughter of insurgents and civilians increased.
 Yes, the imperialists managed a clever ruse, invading Libya to depose the clownish Gaddafi, but the Islamists and fiercely independent tribes there are unlikely allies of empire.

-Taking inspiration from the Arab Spring, mass demonstrations in Greece and Spain erupted and Wall Street, the empire's "heartland", was occupied.
+Taking inspiration from the Arab Spring, mass demonstrations in Greece and Spain erupted, and Wall Street, the empire's "heartland", was occupied.
 The "99 per cent" entered the political lexicon as the people vs. the ruling elite (the 1 per cent who own half of the country's assets).
-Even Israel and newly capitalist Russia witnessed mass demonstrations, as ordinary citizens began to realize how the system works, or rather doesn't work for them.
-How increasing disparity of wealth is the logical result of market fundamentalism and control of the economy by financial capital.
+Even Israel and newly capitalist Russia witnessed mass demonstrations, as ordinary citizens began to realize how the system, or rather, how it doesn't work for them.
+The increasing disparity of wealth is a logical result of market fundamentalism and the control of the economy by financial capital.

-2011 will go down in history as a year as fateful as 1917, when the blinkers fell away from the common people's eyes in Russia and they rose up against their oppressors.
-But while 1917 witnessed a Communist revolution against capitalism and imperialism by a small corps of professional revolutionaries, 2011 has witnessed a mass, leaderless revolution facilitated by telecommunications, and in the case of the key Middle East, inspired by Islam.
+2011 will go down in history as a year as fateful as 1917, when the blinkers fell away from the eyes of ordinary people in Russia, and they rose up against their oppressors.
+However, while 1917 witnessed a Communist revolution against capitalism and imperialism led by a small corps of professional revolutionaries, 2011 has seen a mass, leaderless revolution facilitated by telecommunications, and in the case of the key Middle East, inspired by Islam.

 Please read the full article/essay: